armorasha/IoT-Project-Python-PHP-API/README.md

 ## Getting Started

-Fork this public repo to your local machine for your development and testing purposes.
+Clone this public repo to your local machine for your development and testing purposes.

 ### Prerequisites